Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable

 To make inference for these models computationally tractable, surrogate likelihoods are often employed to approximate the true likelihood function.
 Such methods can speed up inference, as they do not require expensive simulations of the sufficient statistics at every iteration.
 For example, \cite{boland2018efficient} used a deterministic function to emulate ratios of normalizing constants, while \cite{moores2020scalable} used a deterministic function to emulate the sufficient statistics.
 An attractive way for constructing surrogate models for the likelihood function is through Gaussian processes, which are flexible, probabilistic models.
-Gaussian process emulators for modeling computationally expensive functions were first proposed by \citet{kennedy2000predicting} in the context of computer experiments.
+Gaussian process emulators were proposed in the context of computer experiments for modeling computationally expensive functions \citep[e.g.,][]{sacks1989design, kennedy2000predicting}.
 Gaussian process emulators were subsequently used as surrogate models in approximate Bayesian computation by \cite{meeds2014gps, wilkinson2014accelerating, jarvenpaa2018gaussian} and \citet{jarvenpaa2020parallel}. \cite{drovandi2018accelerating} and \cite{park2020function} employed Gaussian process surrogate models for facilitating Bayesian computation in an MCMC context.

 Typically, Gaussian process surrogate models are constrained to be stationary.
 However, if the likelihood function undergoes a phase transition, the sufficient statistics can abruptly change with small changes in the input parameters at the transition; this sudden change in behavior is synonymous with nonstationarity when modeling using stochastic processes.
 In Section \ref{sec:potts} we show that using a stationary Gaussian process surrogate model for the sufficient statistics may lead to large errors when emulating said sufficient statistics.
 The surrogate model is often used directly, instead of the true likelihood function, in an MCMC algorithm, resulting in an inexact-approximate algorithm.
 In such cases, inferential accuracy heavily depends on the accuracy of the surrogate model.